johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_2.md

 zipcode_dataframe = pd.DataFrame()

 # Create a column in the new DataFrame for each feature grouped by zipcode
-# We are adding data to our primary DataFrame "dataframe", but only extracting data from our train set
+# We are adding data to our zipecode DataFrame, but only extracting data from our train set
 for col in ['sale_price','sqft_living','grade','yr_built']:
     zipcode_dataframe[f'median_{col}_in_zip'] = train_data0.groupby('zipcode')[col].median()
 ```